mctinker/Map-Tasker/README.md

     `-e` to display 'everything': Profile 'conditions', TaskerNet info and full Task (action) details
     `-g` to get arguments from the GUI rather than via the command line,

-    The following three arguments are exclusive.
+    The following three arguments are mutually exclusive.
 Use one only:

     `-project 'name of project'` to display a single Project, its Profiles and Tasks only,
     `-profile 'profile name'` to display a single Profile and its Tasks only,